Franklin, Tennessee: 19th century

 This area is part of Middle Tennessee, and farmers prospered in the pre-Civil War years, with the cultivation of tobacco and hemp as commodity crops, and raising of livestock.

 During the Civil War, Tennessee was occupied by Union troops from 1862.
 Franklin was the site of a major battle in the Franklin–Nashville Campaign.
 The Second Battle of Franklin was fought on November 30, 1864, resulting in almost 10,000 casualties (killed, wounded, captured, and missing).
 Forty-four buildings were temporarily converted to use as field hospitals.
 The Carter, Carnton, and the Lotz houses from this era are still standing and are among the city's numerous examples of period architecture.

 After the Civil War, slavery was abolished and the franchise was extended to African-American men.
 Most joined the Republican Party, which had gained their freedom.

 On July 6, 1867, a political rally of Union League African American Republicans in Franklin was disrupted by Conservatives, who were mostly White but included some Blacks.
 Later that evening, what became known as the "Franklin Riot" broke out.
 Black Union League men were ambushed by Whites at the town square and returned fire.
 An estimated 25 to 39 men were wounded, most of them Black.
 One White man was killed outright, and at least three Black people died of wounds soon after the confrontation.

 On August 15, 1868, in Franklin, Samuel Bierfield became the first Jewish man to be lynched in the United States.
 He was fatally shot by a large group of masked men believed to be Ku Klux Klan (KKK) members.
 They attacked him for treating Blacks equally to Whites in his store.
-Bowman, a Black man who worked for Bierfield and was with him at his store, was fatally wounded in the attack and soon died.
+Lawerence Bowman, a Black man who worked for Bierfield and was with him at his store, was fatally wounded in the attack and soon died.